 Kendrea Rhodes’ SALA 2022 exhibition comes to you online from an Adelaide Hills kitchen.
 This exhibition focuses on alternative methods of studying place and community through art praxis, focusing on themes of place, memory, emotions history, representation, and art sociology.

-“Emerging” is Lobethal Woollen Mill study (number 20) in mixed media on wood, 400mm²—painted and exhibited during SALA 2021.
+“Emerging”1 is a Lobethal Woollen Mill study (number 20) in mixed media on wood, 400mm²—painted and exhibited during SALA 2021.
 The painting represents creativity and the awakening of the community from the dream-like state of 2020, 2021.
 It also portrays my personal experience of re-emergence into everyday activities beyond the walls of my home.
 Beyond FaceTime, Zoom and Netflix, and into familiar (some might say old-fashioned) social connections and activities.
 This is my creative emerging.

 Firefighter’s Delight developed over a long period of contemplation on the dynamics of natural relationships and how to write about them.
 Specifically on bushfire, human endeavour and luck after the Cudlee Creek bushfires in 2019.

-The painting below is a reminder of perpetual change—unintentionally embodied in its naming irresolution (luck?
+Firefighter’s Delight is a reminder of perpetual change—unintentionally embodied in its naming irresolution (luck?
 Y/N).
 The crimson haze of Firefighter’s Delight represents the pink retardant dropped near the Lobethal Woollen Mill from the Boeing 737 water-bomber aircraft.
 While the crazed texture portrays the turbulence of wildfire and the diverse reactions of flora, fauna, and humankind.

 SALA 2021 was a bit different for me, with happenstance making an appearance and rearranging the mindful space reserved for planning.
 The only constants were the paintings, their purpose and theory of place.